Can somebody who's completely secure in themselves and their relationship still feel jealousy with respect to their partner?

 We generally fear change since it is unknown, but can work to embrace the unknown as an opportunity.
 Yet eradicating fear entirely I don't believe is healthy.
 Fear and pain are both essential to how we navigate our survival in this world and it's a question of balance.

-Feeling secure in a relationship doesn’t mean knowing for sure that the relationship will not end.
+Still, feeling secure in a relationship doesn't necessarily mean knowing for sure that the relationship will not end.
 On the contrary, it does mean feeling that you can cope with the changes and even the transition of the relationship from one state to another without it being a threat to your own survival.
 That might be something more desirable and achievable.

 *Note your ability to exercise self control I also believe is rooted in how secure and 'trustful' your formative experiences were.
 The more 'deprived' you felt, the more eager you were to stock up on good stuff when you had access to it.
 This can also be hacked and changed as an adult.
 Big work.